 Facilitate networking opportunities and exchange of good practice between parliaments (North-South and Regional/South-South)

 Initiate the development of a body of knowledge in parliamentary affairs and practice in the ASEAN region

-The training is conducted in English
+The seminar is conducted in English